ferrous-systems/rust-training/training-slides/src/shape-rust-program.md

 ## Summary

 1. Flat Binaries
+2. Bootloader + Application
-2. Tasks are Libraries
+3. Tasks are Libraries
-3. Tasks are Binaries (dynamic linking)
+4. Tasks are Binaries (dynamic linking)
-4. Tasks are Binaries (static linking)
+5. Tasks are Binaries (static linking)

 Remember, these are *embedded systems issues*, not necessarily *Rust-specific issues*.